redhat-nfvpe/auto-kube-dev/README.md

 64 bytes from 4.2.2.2: icmp_seq=2 ttl=57 time=10.5 ms
 ```

-And there you have it.
+And there you have it!